smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 >:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The standard setting for `ANSI_NULLS` is `ON`.
 In a future version of Microsoft SQL Server, `ANSI_NULLS` will always be `ON`, and any applications that explicitly set the option to `OFF` will produce an error.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

-In Microsoft SQL Server, the `SET ANSI_NULLS` setting specifies the ISO compliant behavior of the equality (=) and inequality (<>) comparison operators.
+In Microsoft SQL Server, the `SET ANSI_NULLS` setting specifies the ISO-compliant behavior of the equality (=) and inequality (<>) comparison operators.
 The following table shows how the `ANSI_NULLS` session setting affects the results of Boolean expressions using NULL markers.

 | Boolean Expression     | SET ANSI_NULLS ON | SET ANSI_NULLS OFF |
 |------------------------|-------------------|--------------------|